the21st/sotakgregor-blog/src/content/blog/clean-git-commits.md

 ---
-title: "Clean PR commit history – why?"
-description: "Clean PR commit history – why?"
+title: "The reviewer-first mindset: clean commits matter"
+description: "The reviewer-first mindset: clean commits matter"
 pubDate: "2025-05-07"
 ---

 A clean git commit history isn't about neatness or vanity.
-It's a tool that improves code reviews and the long-term maintainability of a project.
-The methods to achieve a clean history can be complex, but here I want to focus on _why_ a clean history within a PR matters.
+Clean commits are a tool that leads to better and faster code reviews, and fewer WTF moments when you come back to old PRs.
+While mastering all the git tricks can take time, here I want to focus on _why_ a clean history within a pull request is so valuable, especially when you're trying to build things quickly.

+## If it's so good, why don't we always do it?

+Let's be honest.
+If clean commits are so obviously beneficial, why aren't our git logs always clean?
+Often, it's time pressure.
+We're rushing to get a feature out, scrambling to fix a bug.
+It feels faster to just `git commit -am "fix tests"` and push.
+That immediate sense of "done" is tempting.
+Tidying up commits can seem like an unnecessary step.
+But this shortcut often creates more work and confusion for the team down the line.

-## Better Code Reviews
+## Better code reviews

-A clean commit history simplifies reviews.
-When commits are well-scoped and logically organized, reviewers can understand changes quickly and provide useful feedback.
+A clean commit history simplifies reviews of large pull requests.
+A lot.
+When commits are well-scoped and logically organized, reviewers can grasp your changes quickly and provide more useful feedback.

-- When each commit captures a single conceptual change, reviewers can follow the evolution of code step-by-step instead of wading through unrelated changes.
-Mixing multiple concepts across commits increases the mental effort required to review.
-By grouping related changes together, you reduce this cognitive burden.
+When each commit represents a single conceptual change, reviewers can follow the thinking behind your solution.
+Consider the difference: A reviewer faced with one large initial WIP commit and several subsequent smaller "fixes" and "improvements" commits has to untangle various unrelated changes.
+A bug fix here, a new UI element there, some refactoring mixed in.
+It's hard to know where to begin.

+Now, imagine that same set of changes presented as a sequence of focused commits: first, perhaps, a commit that refactors a specific module to prepare for new functionality.
+Then a commit that introduces a new data structure.
+Finally, a commit that adds the new feature, building on the earlier refactoring and data prep.
+Each step is clear.
+The reviewer isn't struggling to decode a jumble of edits; they're following a coherent story of development.

-- Don't waste your reviewer's time by showing them all your failed experiments in your Git history.
-A polished history omits failed experiments.
-Showing every trial-and-error step wastes reviewers' time.
-When they see only the final implementation, reviewers can focus on the intent and quality of the code rather than its development process.
+_Don't waste your reviewer's time by showing them all your failed experiments_, like an initial commit with failing tests and linting errors.
+A polished commit history shows the intended path to the final solution.
+This allows the reviewer to concentrate on the quality and design of that solution, rather than being distracted by the intermediate, sometimes messy, process of its creation.

-- A good commit has both a title and a _description_, explaining the “why” behind a commits.
-This helps build a story for your PR, and people love stories.
+Good commit messages are crucial here.
+A concise title is a summary, but the commit description often carries more weight.
+It should explain the 'why' behind the change.
+Why was this approach taken?
+Were other options considered?
+What are the implications?
+This context transforms a simple code change from a snapshot in time into a piece of documentation.

-Well-structured commits mean reviewers spend less time figuring out what changed and more time assessing how well it was done. **And good commits that explain themselves make it much more likely for you to get a good review!** Every good review is an opportunity to grow as a developer.
+Well-structured commits mean reviewers spend less time figuring out what changed and more time assessing how well it was done.
+Especially in startups, every day counts, and this efficiency boost means faster feedback loops and quicker merges.

+_Good commits that explain themselves make it much more likely for you to get a good review!_ Good reviews are the best opportunity to grow as a developer.

+## Reviewing the whole diff?
+You're missing out

+I used to prefer reviewing all changes in a pull request as one large diff; it felt straightforward and it was a way to avoid seeing the messy evolution of a PR.
+That changed when I started seeing PRs built from a series of clean, logical commits.
+The difference was immediate: it was far easier to follow the developer's reasoning, which in turn helped me give better feedback and complete reviews more quickly.

-### What about small PRs?
+## What about small pull requests?

-If your PR is small enough that as a whole, it’s basically the size of 1 good commit, then I recommend squashing all your commits into one before asking for a code review!
-Why confuse your reviewer with a list of commits showing your incremental work?

-## Long-term Code Understanding

-The value extends beyond immediate reviews.
-Codebases evolve over years, and developers often revisit old changes to debug or enhance features.

-Good commit messages and descriptions, paired with focused commits explain why changes were made, not just what was changed.
-This historical context becomes invaluable when trying to understand code written months or years ago, especially when the original authors are no longer available.

-## Conclusion

-Maintaining a clean git history pays off: it makes code reviews more efficient and creates a maintainable codebase where future developers can confidently navigate the project's history.
-It transforms Git from a version control tool into a narrative of your software's evolution.

-Treating your git history as part of your code's documentation is one of the simplest yet most effective ways to improve your development workflow – both for yourself and your teammates.
+If your entire pull request addresses one small, logical change, then yes, it makes sense to squash any intermediate "work-in-progress" commits into a single, clear commit before requesting a review.
+There's little value in making reviewers trace tiny, incremental steps if the outcome is one self-contained update.

+## Clean commits: not a nice-to-have, it's how to move fast

+That urge to just push and move on?
+We all feel it.
+But let's be brutally honest: claiming 'no time' for clean commits is often a false economy.
+You're not saving time; you're deferring it, with interest, onto your reviewers and your future self.
+Don't just write code: write a narrative.